Information about all aspects of student life, from housing, health, and wellness to student organizations and employment.

 Career planning and placement services for students and alumni; resources for campus recruiters.

 Search for work-study and non-work-study jobs on campus, sign up for direct deposit, and access relevant forms and pay schedules.

 Information about financial aid, student account billing, payment options, and loans.

 Get involved in Penn’s diverse community of graduate and professional students and take advantage of the intellectual, social, and professional development services the Center provides.

 Graduate Student Resource Guide

 Descriptions of the many resources available to graduate and professional students at Penn.
-Download the guide in PDF or .epub e-reader format or pick up a pocket-sized copy at the Graduate Student Center.

 Graduate Student Groups

 Homepages of school-specific and University-wide groups open to graduate and professional students.